 The Story Behind- Adidas Stan Smith

-It was initially designed as a tennis shoe but the Adidas Stan Smith has proceeded to create a legacy which far succeeds its original intentions.
-That is because now, the shoe is known not only as an icon of sports wear, but also as a revolutionary fashion design.
+It was initially designed as a tennis shoe but the Adidas Stan Smith has proceeded to create a legacy that far succeeds its original intentions.
+That is because now, the shoe is known not only as an icon of sportswear but also as a revolutionary fashion design.

 As something of an unlikely name associated with style, Stan Smith has seen his reputation altered by these trainers to the extent many would associate his name with the footwear rather than that of a great tennis player.
 Hardly the image of a fashion icon, being the older, moustache wearing gentleman that he is- it makes it all the more remarkable that a shoe bearing his name has sold more than any other on the market and has connected generations of style subcultures, middle and working classes, multiple nationalities, and races.

 The simplicity of the Stan Smith is a well-known success factor, translating from the elegant on-court fashion within tennis.
 This shoe has remained true to its strengths down the years in the face of the increasingly extravagant designs from competitors, refusing to comply with the unquenchable thirst of designers to incorporate new technology into the market.